-‘Teen Mom 2’s Adam Lind Dumped Due To Recent Meth Use
+‘Teen Mom 2’s’ Adam Lind Dumped Due To Recent Meth Use

 Adam Lind was previously allowed to see his younger daughter, Paislee, unsupervised.
 However, that changed after the drug test, and now he is obliged to have his parents with him when she is over as well.

-Lind has threatened to quit Teen Mom 2 a number of times, but has never made good on his promise.
+Lind has threatened to quit Teen Mom 2 a number of times but has never made good on his promise.
 However, reports insist that he has not shown up to film at all this season.

 [Featured Image by Adam Lind/Instagram]